roysaurav/ClassroomCha-t/README.md

 By clicking on one of the courses on the left bar, they will be able to enter the chat room for that particular course and chat away.

-Tags: These are located on the bottom right corner which a student can select
+Tags: These are located on the bottom right corner which a student can select to send a question or suggestion to the instructor of that class.
+When such a tag is selected and a message is sent, it can only be viewed by an instructor.

+Core Application (Instructor's Perspective):

+An instructor also signs in like a student.
+Except when they click the courses on the left that they are teaching, they will be able to view the questions/suggestions of students from that particular course.

+An instructor will be allowed to sort through the tags to view just questions or suggestions.
+They can reply to that question/suggesion which goes into the regular view for all students in that chat room.

+Techonologies/Extras:

+Application is made using Node backend with a No-SQL database (Mongo) hosted using Heroku

+The chatting system is powered by socket.io library

+Users can update their information from the profile page

+Passwords are encrypted and stored in our database